stlab/libraries/tips/small-object-optimizations.md

 The `task` never casts to either a `concept` or a `model` pointer, instead a pointer to the `_model` storage is passed to a function in the vtable which casts the pointer to the correct model type stored in that memory.
 Undefined behavior is avoided because the pointer is only ever cast to the stored type.

 Using this technique generates less code, largely because without virtual functions there are no tables for RTTI generated.
 But even looking beyond that the code appears to be slightly more optimal (if anyone wants to construct a good benchmark, post a link in the comments).
-Here is the original code, with undefined behavior, presented at my talk [https://godbolt.org/g/ki2TSJ](https://godbolt.org/g/ki2TSJ) and here is the code without inheritance or language virtual functions [https://godbolt.org/g/RmktXt](https://godbolt.org/g/RmktXt).
+Here is the [original code](https://godbolt.org/g/ki2TSJ), with undefined behavior, presented at my talk and here is the [code without inheritance or language virtual functions](https://godbolt.org/g/8FHUw3).

 I'm in the process of updating the [stlab library implementation of tasks](https://github.com/stlab/libraries/pull/118).
 It hasn't been decided if we roll this into a 1.1.2 bug fix release or hold it for a 1.2 release.
 I'm also looking at fixing `adobe::any_regular_t` in ASL.

 I'll update my lighting talk if I get asked to present it again.
 This solution is a little more complicated but it still demonstrates the power of using concept based polymorphism to shift the allocation strategy to the use of the objects.

 I frequently tell developers that writing papers and presenting talks is a really good way to improve your code.
-Sometime it can be a bit embarrassing when you present a great way to use undefined behavior at a major conference.
-But this is how we learn and grow as professionals.
+It can be a bit embarrassing when you present a great way to use undefined behavior at a major conference, but this is how we learn and grow as professionals.
 Thanks Maikel for the catch!